Why I believe the Bible

 Can we find evidence of divine revelation?

-First, what is evidence of divine revelation?
-You could define it as a message given that people couldn't know at the time - yet later turned out to be true.
+First, what might be evidence of divine revelation?
+A way might be identifying a message given that people couldn't know at the time - yet later turned out to be true.

 Sometimes there are people who go to the police to confess to a crime they didn't commit.
 But the police can easily sift out the fabricators: simply by asking them things that were not released as public information.
 If you knew something about a crime that the public doesn't, then the police would have to take you seriously.